foundriesio/docs/source/reference-manual/security/device-gateway.rst

 .. warning::
    The Factory :ref:`Root of Trust <Root-of-Trust>` **can only be set once**; subsequent attempts will fail.
-   Other Factory PKI certificates can be updated at any time; having that you own your Factory Root of Trust.
+   Other Factory PKI certificates can be updated at any time; provided that you own your Factory Root of Trust.

    `Contact customer support <https://support.foundries.io>`_ if you need your Factory PKI being reset.
    Once a reset was performed, all connected devices will lose their connection.
    These devices will not be able to connect to the Device Gateway until they are re-provisioned with a new Root of Trust.
-   On practice that usually means that these devices need to be re-flashed (after the Factory PKI reset).
+   In practice this means that these devices need to be re-flashed (after the Factory PKI reset).

 Terminology
 -----------